hotchemi/ProgressMenuItem/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## inspired

+ProgressMenuItem is inspired by [RefreshMenuItem](https://github.com/nicolasjafelle/RefreshMenuItem).

+But ProgressMenuItem has some merits:

+- Support 1.6 or grater.
+- API Interface is more simple.